How To Repair Your Credit Score In 6 Steps

-Don’t know your credit score?
-Don’t worry – you can complete a credit check in as little as an afternoon.
-By law, you’re entitled to one free pull of your credit report from all three of the major credit reporting bureaus once every 12 months.
+Under the Fair Credit Reporting Act (FCRA), you’re entitled to one free pull of your credit report from all three of the major credit reporting bureaus once every 12 months.

 You’re also entitled to a free credit report if you receive government assistance, you believe that someone has stolen your credit or identity or you’re unemployed and plan on looking for a job soon.

 You can view your credit report by visiting AnnualCreditReport.com and requesting your free credit report.
-You can also order your credit report by calling 1-877-322-8228 or by completing the Annual Credit Report Request Form and mailing it to Annual Credit Report Request Service, P.O.
+You can also order your credit report by calling 1-877-322-8228 or by completing the Annual Credit Report Request Form and mailing it to the Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.

 How Is My Credit Score Determined?

-- Payment history (35%): Your payment history includes factors like how often you make or miss payments, how many days on average your late payments are overdue and how quickly you repay an overdue payment.
+- Payment history (35%): Your payment history includes factors like how often you make or miss payments, how many days on average your late payments are overdue and how quickly you make an overdue payment.
 Each time you miss a payment, you hurt your credit score.

 - Current loan and credit card debt (30%): Your current debt comprises factors like how much you owe, how many and the types of cards that you have and how much credit you have available.
 Maxed-out credit cards and high loan balances hurt your score, while low balances raise your score – assuming you pay them off, of course.